saibotsivad/npm-owned-modules/README.md

 Although you can use [npm programmatically](https://www.npmjs.com/package/npm), you can't actually list the modules that a user owns.

-If there's a way to do it via an api, I couldn't find it.
-If you know of a way, please make a pull request with the changes.
-That'd be so awesome.
-Until then, this is really just a web page scraper.

 # using

 Install it the normal way: